Solid South: Oklahoma

+Border states

+In contrast to the 11 former Confederate states, where almost all blacks were disenfranchised during the first half to two-thirds of the twentieth century, for varying reasons blacks remained enfranchised in the border states despite movements for disfranchisement during the 1900s.
+Note that Missouri is classified as a Midwestern state by the Census bureau, and also did not disenfranchise its African American population.

+The border states, being the northern region of the Upper South, had close ties to the industrializing and urbanizing Northeast and Midwest, experiencing a realignment in the 1896 United States presidential election.

+African Americans generally comprised a significantly lower percentage of the populations of the border states than the percentages in the former Confederate states from 1870 to 1960.
+Less than 10% of the populations of West Virginia and Missouri were African American.
+In Kentucky, 5–20% of the state's population was African American.
+In Delaware, 10–20% of the state's population was African American.
+In Maryland, 15–25% of the state's population was African American.

 West Virginia

 For West Virginia, "reconstruction, in a sense, began in 1861".
-Unlike the other border states, West Virginia did not send the majority of its soldiers to the Union.
+Unlike the other southern border states, West Virginia did not send the majority of its soldiers to the Union and a substantial portion of the state continued to be controlled by the Confederacy till later in the war.
+West Virginia was the last slave state admitted into the Union in 1863, and was the only state in the Border South to also participate in the 1863 Confederate elections.
 The prospect of those returning ex-Confederates prompted the Wheeling state government to implement laws that restricted their right of suffrage, practicing law and teaching, access to the legal system, and subjected them to "war trespass" lawsuits.
 The lifting of these restrictions in 1871 resulted in the election of John J. Jacob, a Democrat, to the governorship.
 It also led to the rejection of the war-time constitution by public vote and a new constitution written under the leadership of ex-Confederates such as Samuel Price, Allen T. Caperton and Charles James Faulkner.
 In 1876 the state Democratic ticket of eight candidates were all elected, seven of whom were Confederate veterans.
 For nearly a generation West Virginia was part of the Solid South.

-However, Republicans returned to power in 1896, controlling the governorship for eight of the next nine terms, and electing 82 of 106 U.S. Representatives.
-In 1932, as the nation swung to the Democrats, West Virginia became solidly Democratic.
+However, Republicans returned to power in 1896, controlling the governorship for eight of the next nine terms, and electing 82 of 106 U.S. Representatives until 1932.
+In 1932, as the nation swung to the Democrats, West Virginia again became solidly Democratic.
 It was perhaps the most reliably Democratic state in the nation between 1932 and 1996, being one of just two states (along with Minnesota) to vote for a Republican president as few as three times in that interval.
-Moreover, unlike Minnesota (or other nearly as reliably Democratic states like Massachusetts and Rhode Island), it usually had a unanimous (or nearly unanimous) congressional delegation and only elected two Republicans as Governor (albeit for a combined 20 years between them).
-West Virginian voters shifted toward the Republican Party from 2000 onward, as the Democratic Party became more strongly identified with environmental policies anathema to the state's coal industry and with socially liberal policies, and it can now be called a solidly red state.
+Moreover, unlike Minnesota (or other nearly as reliably Democratic states like Massachusetts and Rhode Island), it usually had a unanimous (or nearly unanimous) congressional delegation and only elected two Republicans as governor (albeit for a combined 20 years between them).